amarquard/cv/README.md

   - Identified a need for better code sharing, automation and reproducibility
   - Independently initiated and led development of:
-      - an internal R package to track and maintain analysis code
+      - internal R package to track and maintain analysis code
-      - an internal R package to automate generation of reports
+      - internal R package to automate generation of reports
       - code testing during CI, and branch protection
       - Shiny dashboards for clients to interact with their data and statistical analyses